--c enable Specify this option to enable CPU Activation Interim Permit for a PPAR. -c disable Specify this option to disable CPU Activation Interim Permit for a PPAR.
+-c enable Specify this option to enable Interim Permit for a PPAR. -c disable Specify this option to disable Interim Permit for a PPAR.
 The function is disabled by default. -h Displays the usage.
-Specifying this option with another option or operand causes an error. -n Automatically responds to prompt with "n" (no). -p ppar_id Specifies the PPAR-ID that is to be configured. -d Prevents display of messages, including prompts, for standard output. -y Automatically responds to prompt with "y" (yes).
+Specifying this option with another option or operand causes an error. -n Automatically responds to prompts with "n" (no). -p ppar_id Specifies the PPAR-ID that is to be configured. -d Prevents display of messages, including prompts, for standard output. -y Automatically responds to prompts with "y" (yes).

-- When you execute the command, a prompt to confirm whether to execute it with the specified contents is displayed.
+- When the command is executed, a prompt to confirm execution with the specified contents is displayed.
 To execute, press the [y] key.
-To cancel, press the [n] key. - You can confirm the current settings information and state of CPU Activation Interim Permit by using showinterimpermit(8). - Confirm the use of CPU core resources by using showcodusage(8) before enabling/disabling the CPU Activation Interim Permit. - You cannot set the expiration date for CPU Activation Interim Permit.
+To cancel, press the [n] key. - To confirm the current setting information and state of Interim Permit, use showinterimpermit(8). - Confirm the use of CPU core resources with showcodusage(8) or showinterimpermitusage(8) before enabling/disabling Interim Permit. - The Interim Permit expiration date cannot be changed. - When Interim Permit is enabled, all CPU cores are activated, and the "CPU Automatic Replacement Function" provided by Oracle VM Server for SPARC, does not function.

-- When CPU Activation Interim Permit is enabled, all CPU cores are activated, and the "CPU automatic replacement function," which is provided by Oracle VM Server for SPARC, does not operate. - When CPU Activation Interim Permit is enabled, executing showcodusage(8) displays the following information: - If -p all or -p resource is specified, the number of CPU Activations displayed in "CoD Permitted" does not vary depending on CPU Activation Interim Permit.
-The number of CPU Activations registered to the system is displayed. - If -p all or -p ppar is specified, the number of CPU Activations displayed under "Assigned" does not vary depending on CPU Activation Interim Permit.
-The number of CPU Activations assigned to the PPAR by using setcod(8) is displayed.
+- Regardless of the state (enabled/disabled) of Interim Permit, showcodusage(8) output will show the same outputs for quantity of purchased and registered CPU Activations and the quantity of CPU core resources assigned to the PPAR.
+The showcodusage(8) command displays the following information: - If -p all or -p resource is specified, the quantity of CPU Activations displayed in "CoD Permitted" does not vary depending on the state (enabled/disabled) of Interim Permit.
+The quantity of purchased CPU Activations registered with the system is always displayed. - Also when -p all or -p ppar is specified, the quantity of CPU Activations displayed under "Assigned" does not vary depending on the state (enabled/ disabled) of Interim Permit.
+The quantity of purchased CPU Activations assigned to the PPAR using setcod(8) is displayed.

-EXAMPLE 1 Enable CPU Activation Interim Permit for PPAR-ID 0.
+EXAMPLE 1 Enable Interim Permit for PPAR-ID 0.